EmperorJack/mixxx-pi-config/README.md

 ## Locale configuration

-*These steps are easiest using `raspi-config` with a keyboard on the pi*
+_These steps are easiest using `raspi-config` with a keyboard on the pi_

 - Set keyboard locale to English (US) (or your preferred language)
 - Set timezone to Pacific/Auckland (or your preferred timezone)
+- Set the correct date and time in the command line (e.g: `sudo date -s '2022-12-03 15:15:00'`)

 ## i3 configuration